Yellowhead Pass

 Approaches

 From East.
 On this side also, the most popular attraction is on the bottom, the town of Jasper with its surrounding scenic attractions.
-The grade is so gentle that wind is as much a factor as grade, while on a ride to the top.
-Impressive peaks float by in the upper field of vision (3rd picture).
+The grade is so gentle that wind is often more of a factor than grade, while on a ride to the top.
+Impressive peaks float by in the upper field of vision.
 The pass sign is located on the Alberta - BC province boundary.
-But the road keeps on climbing ever so slightly and then stays nearly flat for many miles.
+But the road seems to keep on climbing ever so slightly and then stays nearly flat for many miles.
+Some maps mark the pass a short distance within British Columbia.

 Tours

 Dayrides.
-An out and back ride from Jasper to the flat summit area as far as Moose River Crossing measured 75 miles with 2050 feet of climbing over 4.4 hours, using a Cateye 100AT.
-An out and back ride to the same destination from the opposite direction, starting in Tete Jeune Cache measured 80 miles with 3800 feet of climbing in 5.2 hours, using the same setup (m3:04.07.21-22).
+An out and back ride from Jasper to the flat summit area as far as Moose River Crossing measured 75 miles with 2050 feet of climbing over 4.4 hours.
+An out and back ride to the same destination from the opposite direction, starting in Tete Jeune Cache measured 80 miles with 3800 feet of climbing in 5.2 hours, using the same setup (Cateye 100AT m3:04.07.21-22).